impICNF/ContinuousNormalizingFlows.jl/.github/issue_template.md

----
-name: Bug Report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
+**Describe the issue**

-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **Expected behavior**